Bedford Falls Publications

 Bedford Falls Publishing will specialise in Local History, Family History and Song Collections, this will be a hub for anyone who has had 'a book in them' but who has yet to realise their ambition.

 In addition to publishing already prepared manuscripts we will offer a simple, affordable alternative to 'Vanity Publishing' sites, helping you through every step of the process from rough notes to the finished product.

-We will also seek out and hitherto unseen works and re-publish others in a fresh, new form for a new audience of readers.
+We will also seek out any hitherto unseen works and re-publish others in a fresh, new format for a new audience of readers.

 BOOKS LISTED HERE ARE PUBLISHED (PU) OR IN PREPARATION (PR) BY BEDFORD FALLS PUBLISHING

 Revised and re-edited.
 An account of the life-saving exploits of the Salford Hero, Mark Addy. and stories of the River beside which he lived.
 Martin Gittins.
 (PU)

 Step back in time and re-live the childhood of Eric Hargreaves, as he reminisces about life in days gone by.
 Illustrated and edited by Martin Gittins.
 (PU)

 The story of a humble Man, with a huge burden to bear and a secret he must secure.
 Set in the Greek Island of Corfu.
 Martin Gittins.
 (PR)